BlazBlue: Cross Tag Battle: Development

-In a 2016 interview with Forbes, Toshimichi Mori revealed his interest for Rooster Teeth and RWBY.
+In a 2016 interview with Forbes, producer Toshimichi Mori revealed his interest for RWBY, at time when its creator, Rooster Teeth was still active prior to its shutdown that leads Viz Media to acquire RWBY IP rights in 2024.
 Before the game was released, Rooster Teeth teased the possibility of a RWBY fighting game being revealed at Evo 2017 on their Twitter account.
 On July 16, 2017, the game was announced at the Evo 2017 championships following Ryusei Ito's victory in BlazBlue: Central Fiction.
 Ragna the Bloodedge, Jin Kisaragi, Yu Narukami, Hyde Kido and Ruby Rose appeared in the game on the announcement trailer.
 Konomi Higuchi served as a character designer.
-According to Mori, Cross Tag Battle was designed for home consoles, although the arcade version was announced.
+According to Mori, Cross Tag Battle was designed for home consoles, although the arcade version was later announced.
+The arcade port features support for USB controllers.

+In an interview with Famitsu, Mori has stated that the game was developed with overseas audience in mind.
+Cross Tag Battle is the first BlazBlue game since Chrono Phantasma to be dubbed into English, with an option to toggle between English and Japanese voices on each character.
 Arc System Works published the game in most territories, while PQube released the console versions in Europe.
-A version for Amazon Luna was released on February 18, 2021.

-According to Mori, the game's target userbase is for English players.
-Cross Tag Battle is the first BlazBlue game since Chrono Phantasma to be dubbed into English, with an option to toggle between English and Japanese voices on each characters.
-The arcade port features support for USB controllers.

 Pre-release, Arc System Works announced that there would be twenty paid downloadable content characters for the first season of the game, resulting in Cross Tag Battle launching with only half of its planned roster at twenty.
 This caused backlash from fans, with the arguments that the game reused assets from the past fighting games, and that half of Team RWBY would be sold separately.
 In response, Mori announced that Blake and Yang would be released free of charge.
 In addition, he stated that costs for the characters would not exceed that of the game's base retail cost.
-Post-release, Arc System Works revealed a teaser trailer for a fifth franchise to be included, later revealed to be Arcana Heart at EVO Japan 2019.
-The sixth and seventh franchises, Senran Kagura and Akatsuki Blitzkampf/EN-Eins Perfektewelt, were revealed at EVO 2019.
+Post-release, Arc System Works revealed a teaser trailer for a fifth franchise to be included as part of Season 2, later revealed to be Arcana Heart at EVO Japan 2019.
+The sixth and seventh franchises, Senran Kagura and Akatsuki Blitzkampf, were revealed at EVO 2019.

 At CEO 2021, it was revealed that the PlayStation 4 and Steam versions of the game were patched with rollback netcode in 2022.
+A version for Amazon Luna was released on February 18, 2021.
 At Tokyo Game Show 2022, it was announced that the Special Edition of the game, containing all post-release downloadable content, will launch for Xbox One and Xbox Series X/S in Q2 2023.
+It was released on April 26, 2023.

 Reception

+The game received mostly positive reviews, with praise for visuals, music, online functionality, and game mechanics, but criticism of its lack of overall content at launch and its downloadable content (DLC) practices.
+Famitsu awarded it a score of 35/40.

+Sales

 The game sold 11,696 copies for PlayStation 4 and 4,271 copies on Nintendo Switch in Japan.
-The game received mostly positive reviews, with praise for visuals, music, online functionality and game mechanics, but criticism of its lack of overall content at launch and its downloadable content (DLC) practices.
-Famitsu awarded it a score of 35/40.
+It had sold over 450,000 copies worldwide in June 2020.